 UC Davis Student Housing offers a variety of housing options to qualified students who are considering living on campus while attending UC Davis.
-Student Housing operates many residence halls, two apartment complexes, and four cooperative housing communities.
-In addition, four private apartment complexes operate on campus in a joint collaboration with the university.
+Student Housing operates many residence halls, the Solano Park apartment complex, and the Student Housing Apartments (SHA) program.
+In addition, several privately owned and managed apartment and cooperative communities operate on campus in a joint collaboration with the university.

 The housing options available to each prospective resident depends upon that student's classification (undergraduate or graduate; incoming first-year, incoming transfer, or continuing), age, and marital status.

 New to Student Housing?
 Begin here.